ashwini-kr-sharma/compbio-conferences-2020/README.md

-# compbio-conferences-and-workshops-2020
-List of conferences and workshops interesting for the HDSU group
+# List of conferences interesting for the HDSU-BMG group

 ## Selected Bioinformatics and Genomics related major conferences